 ESL Flash Card Games and Activities

-Let’s get to the best ESL flashcards activity ideas.
+Let’s get to the best ESL flashcards activity ideas for TEFL classes.

 #1: Basketball Flashcard Challenge